phalpern/WG21-halpern/vector-execution-models.md

 When trying to define portable C and C++ constructs to enable a programmer to write loops that take advantage simd-parallel hardware, we at Intel have, until now, tried to promote a model similar to that used for enabling task-parallel (multicore) loops.
-In Robert Geva's proposal to the C++ standards committee, [N3831][], a vector-parallel loop is distinguished from a task-parallel loop only by the ordering dependencies that are and are not allowed in each.
+In Robert Geva and Clark Nelson's proposal to the C++ standards committee, [N3831][], a vector-parallel loop is distinguished from a task-parallel loop only by the ordering dependencies that are and are not allowed in each.
 For a vector-parallel loop, the proposal says this:

 > For all expressions X and Y evaluated as part of a SIMD loop, if X is
 > sequenced before Y in a single iteration of the serialization of the loop